john-forrest/aws-get-started-terraform/README.md

 However, for this case, where we want to track the buildup, it makes perfect sense.

+The terraform is not a complete replacement for manual intervention.
+The course itself is designed on the basis of deploying the app by creating a "gold image" that can be deployed.
+Those steps will still be manual.

 The demos:
 - 1-setup-vpc - setup vpc (Module 4, creating VPC demo equivalent)
 - 2-setup-vpc-v2 - Update to 1-setup-vpc with better terraform
+- 3-create-ec2-instance - create first EC2 VM (pizza-og).
+(Module 4, Creating EC2 Instance)
+- 4-create-elastic-ip - creating EIP to talk to pizza-og instance.
+(Module 4, Connecting to an EC2 Instance)
+- Module 4, Updating and Deploying to an EC2 Instance, is still as the course - i.e. done manually.